Console Table – Metric

 Attach the Bottom Shelf

 Lay the base assembly on its side on a flat work surface.
 Position the Bottom shelf at the location show, and then secure it to the Legs with 32mm fine-thread pocket-hole screws.
-You will need a short (76mm) square-drive bit, or possibly a right-angle drill attachment, depending on the size of your drill.
+You will need a right-angle drill attachment, like the Kreg 90° Pocket-Hole Driver, to reach into the tight space for these screws.

 Make the Top Boards